BRG-McMasterU/Info/README.md

 	gh version 2.13.0 (2022-06-22)
 	https://github.com/cli/cli/releases/tag/v2.13.0
 	```
-1. To gain authentication, you need a personal access token, which can be obtained by running the following command (in the `cmd` shell):
+1. To gain authentication, you need a personal access token, which can be obtained by running the following command in the `cmd` shell (`Terminal` for Mac users):
 	```
 	$ gh auth token
 	```